mz0in/rift-morph-ai-/README.md

   - Code Edit
 - You can `@`-mention files and directories to tell your agents about other parts of the codebase.
 - Currently, Rift works best when the active workspace directory is the same as the root directory of the `git` project.
+- Command+Shift+P -> "Rift: Start Server" restarts the server if it has been auto-installed.

 ## Getting started